Does a military jury have to be unanimous?

-Just as you sacrificed the full exercise of your freedom of expression if you volunteered to serve your country in the armed forces, you also gave up your right to be convicted and sentenced by a unanimous jury if you’re charged with a crime.
-A military prosecutor in a court-martial only needs to convince two-thirds of the members of guilt beyond a reasonable doubt to secure a guilty verdict.
+Just as you sacrificed the full exercise of your freedom of expression if you volunteered to serve your country in the armed forces, you also gave up your right to be convicted and sentenced by a unanimous jury if you're charged with a crime.
+A military prosecutor in a court-martial only needs to convince three quarters of the members of guilt beyond a reasonable doubt to secure a guilty verdict.

 Voting procedures in a military court-martial

 Rule for Court-Martial (R.C.M.)
 921 outlines the voting procedures once the members enter deliberations after the trial has ended.
 Only the members of the panel can be present.
 Voting is done by secret ballot.
 The junior member on the panel collects and counts the votes.
 All members of the panel are supposed to exercise their own independent judgment, and superior ranking members are prohibited from using their rank to influence the votes of other members.

 After the members take a vote, if there are fewer than three-fourths of the votes for a finding of guilt on that specification, the accused is found not guilty of the offense.
 If at least three-fourths of the votes are for a finding of guilt on a specification, the accused is found guilty of that offense.

 Scenarios and examples with an odd number of votes